stilettocode/mlclassifier/README.md

-A simple naive Bayes classifier.
+A simple Naïve Bayes text classifier written in modern C++ that trains on CSV data and predicts content labels using log-probability scoring.
 Important to note that this implementation deviates from the usual implementation of these types of classifiers by using:

 ```bash
 ln(1 / the total number of training material)